Looking for something?

 The New World Vultures

 The New World vultures are all the vultures from North and South America, including the two species of condors.
 This group contains the smallest of all the vultures (American Black Vulture) and the largest (Andean Condor), which incidentally is the bird with the largest wing area of all birds.
 The Turkey Vulture, sometimes inaccurately also know as the Turkey Buzzard (although it is most definitely not a buzzard), is possibly the commonest raptor in the Americas.
-The King Vulture is one of the most colourful of all the raptors and is only found in South America, as is the Andean Condor.
+The King Vulture is one of the most colourful of all the raptors and is found in Central and South America.
 There are seven species of New World vulture and one of these, the California Condor, is the rarest vulture in the world.
 Its population declined dramatically in the 20th Century, mostly due to lead poisoning and habitat change, and in 1987 only 22 individuals existed, all of them in captivity.
 Thanks to a breeding programme run initially by the San Diego Zoo and the Los Angeles Zoo, and later joined by The Peregrine Fund, there are now over 300 California Condors, half of which have been through the release programme and are now starting to breed in the wild.

 Like all vultures, the New World vultures specialize in eating carrion (dead animals).
 Unusually, the Turkey Vulture has a highly developed sense of smell, so by flying slowly over the forest canopy, this bird can find carcasses hidden by trees and the undergrowth only an hour after the animal has died.
 Other species of vulture have learned to follow the Turkey Vultures as a way to find food in thick cover.
 All the vultures are superb flyers and the smaller ones can soar for many hours on the tiniest of air currents; the larger birds need more robust air currents and uplift to be able to soar, which is why their habitats include mountainous areas.